14-day Cloud trial

 These are essential website behaviors that text editors for PHP perform everyday.
 And usually websites need more than just simple text editors for PHP – they also need to have WYSIWYG capability (What You See Is What You Get).

 TinyMCE is a flexible rich text editor that works for a variety of use cases.
-This article explains how to get started, using TinyMCE as your PHP website’s WYSIWYG editor.
+This article explains how to get started, using TinyMCE as your website’s PHP WYSIWYG editor.

-Text editor for PHP websites prerequisites
+Text editor for PHP website prerequisites

 There are a few prerequisites to check on to before trying the demo: